 In theory, all you should have to do is give your litter to your crew.
 Given the stiff punishments they receive for leaving rubbish behind, this should ensure all waste is taken off the mountain.

 That said, don’t give used batteries to the porter whose job it is to collect your litter.
 Keep them with you and take them back to the West where we have the facilities to dispose of them properly (the batteries that is, not the porter).

 2) Don’t start fires

 Porters walking past fire damage on the second day of the Machame Route

-For some reason, many trekkers feel that lighting a fire and sitting around it in the evening is an integral part of the whole camping experience.
+Many trekkers feel that lighting a fire in the evening and sitting around it is an integral part of the whole camping experience.

 This will help to reduce the number of non-returnable, non-reusable, non-biodegradable and very non-environmentally friendly plastic mineral water bottles that are used on Kili.

-True, some of them could do with emptying (especially the central toilet at the Barranco campsite, which is now so full that the pile of human waste is in danger of developing a snowy cap all of its own), but this is still better than having piles of poo behind all the bushes on the trail and toilet paper hanging from every bough.
+It’s true that the public toilets on Kilimanjaro are often in a terrible state.
+The central toilet at the Barranco campsite, for example, is now so full that the pile of human waste is in danger of developing a snowy cap all of its own.
+But I’m still glad they’re there, and are used.
+After all, it’s better that climbers use those public toilets than find somewhere elsewhere to do their business.
+That just leads to piles of poo behind all the bushes on the trail and toilet paper hanging from every bough.